London Itinerary 3 days

 Big Ben was having construction done on it at the time that I was there but I believe it will be finished soon.

 Another thing to add on is the London Eye.
-Just across the bridge from Big Ben you will see it down the river.
-Highly recommend this for views of London.
+Just across the bridge from Big Ben you will see the giant ferris wheel down the river.
+Highly recommend this for views of London but do buy your tickets online ahead of time.

 We spent a bit of time in Trafalgar Square looking around and watching the tourists.
 Before heading towards NZ House and then onto Piccadilly Circus.